rust-gamedev/rust-gamedev.github.io/content/news/035/index.md

 [Star Machine] by [@Seldom_SE] is a puzzle game built in Bevy, where you wire together components to escape each level.

-The game, although its development is presently inactive, made [a video demo][Star Machine] of 8 of its early levels.
+Although its development is currently inactive, the developer recently made [a video demo][Star Machine] of the early levels.

 [Star Machine]: https://twitter.com/Seldom_SE/status/1532909654681849856
 [@Seldom_SE]: https://twitter.com/Seldom_SE